Did You Know?

 Range and Habitat

 Fresh water lakes, streams and estuaries provide important habitat for spawning and rearing sockeye salmon.
 On the west coast of North America, sockeye salmon range from the Klamath River in Oregon to Point Hope in northwestern Alaska.
-On the east coast of Asia, Chinook salmon occur from the Anadyr River area of Siberia southward to Hokkaido, Japan.

 The largest sockeye salmon populations are in the Kvichak, Naknek, Ugashik, Egegik, and Nushagak Rivers that flow into Alaska’s Bristol Bay, plus the Fraser River system in Canada.
 In good years, these runs can number in the tens of millions of fish.